 The stone which the builders rejected; the same is become the head of the corner.

-His research interests include VLSI design and implementation of architectures for digital signal processing, video coding, communications, artificial intelligence, machine learning and event-based processing.
+His research interests include computer architecture and VLSI design and implementation of architectures for digital signal processing, video coding, communications, artificial intelligence, machine learning and event-based processing.

 On April 2017 he got the National Scientific Qualification to the role of Full Professor.
 He is the Reference Programme Faculty for the Bachelor and the Master in Electronic Engineering of Politecnico di Torino and the representative of Polito research unit at the Societa' Italiana di Elettronica (SIE).
 Moreover, he is vice-coordinator of the committee for Polito IT strategies.